osmosis-labs/mesh-security/docs/ibc/Serializability.md

 and there is a limit to the value of the counter (not user defined), then we can prove we will never hit the said limits and this would be commutative.
 However, since we usually enforce `value > 0` on blockchains, this would rarely work.

-Other types that are well defined and may be useful to IBC protocols are "grow-only set", "two-phase-set" (once removed, it can never enter), "last write wins" (based on some trusted timestamp).
+Other types that are well-defined and may be useful to IBC protocols are "grow-only set", "two-phase-set" (once removed, it can never enter), "last write wins" (based on some trusted timestamp).
 These are mathematical definitions and can be implemented in a variety of ways.
 For example "grow-only set" could be an "append-only vector" where we keep it sorted and remove duplicates.